 Emeralds as Heirlooms

-Emeralds are very durable .
-They have a hardness of 7.5 to 8 on the Mohs scale, which means they resist scratching.
-However, emerald is not as tough as it is hard.
-Emeralds can be brittle, especially if they are heavily included.
-If you want your emerald to be enjoyed for multiple generations, make sure you select a high clarity stone with limited fractures.
-Although it is not common, emeralds can also exhibit imperfect cleavage, a characteristic that has been recognized since antiquity.
-Some jewelers believe that emeralds are simply too rare and valuable to be worn on a daily basis or in a way that will expose them to considerable wear.
-They may suggest that you select a pendant if you want to create an heirloom that lasts for generations.
+Emeralds are quite durable, though there are three parts to their durability; hardness, toughness, and stability.
+Emeralds have a hardness of 7.5 to 8 on the Mohs scale, which means they resist scratching.
+However, emeralds are not as tough as they are hard.
+They can be brittle if they are heavily included.
+For an emerald to be enjoyed for multiple generations, they must be a high clarity stone with limited fractures.

+While uncommon, emeralds can exhibit imperfect cleavage, natural breaks.
+Some jewelers believe that emeralds are too rare and valuable to be worn on a daily basis, or in a way that will expose them to considerable wear.
+More cautious jewelers may suggest that you select a pendant if you want a piece that lasts for generations.
 Emerald rings may not be capable of enduring several lifetimes of daily wear—especially if they need frequent cleaning to maintain their brilliance and sparkle.

-These issues aside, emerald makes an excellent choice for a family heirloom.
-The rarity and enduring value of emeralds make them a sound investment.
+Once the possible problems are understood, emerald makes an excellent choice for a family heirloom.
+The rarity and enduring value of emeralds can also make them a sound investment.
 To illustrate the point, let’s compare emeralds and diamonds.
 The price of diamond is maintained by controlling releases from huge reserves accumulated over decades.
-There are no great reserves of emerald, and it remains valuable because the Earth yields so very little of it.
+Emeralds on the other hand have no reserves, part of the reason it remains valuable is because the Earth yields so very little of it.

 This all means that emerald shoppers can select a unique gem that reflects their individual taste and style.
-The uniqueness of each emerald also means that emerald jewelry carries strong sentimental value.
-A gift as rare as emerald is a gesture of deep devotion and every piece of emerald jewelry is one-of-a-kind.
+The unique quality of each emerald also means that jewelry made with them holds deep sentimental value.
+Gifts as rare as an emerald is a gesture of deep devotion.